overshard/timestrap/README.md

 If it is not, feel free to [create an issue](issue) to seek assistance or report a bug!

+## Development Installation

+**Important Note:** Node is not required for Timestrap to function.
+Node is used for building Timestrap's static files and improving the development workflow.
+This installation procedure is only necessary for making changes to static files.

+1. Install the requirements:
+    - Python 2.7, 3.4, 3.5, or 3.6
+    - Python virtualenv
+    - Python pip
+    - Node/NPM
+    - Gulp
+1. Initiate a virtual environment with the development requirements.

+        virtualenv .venv
+        source .venv/bin/activate
+        pip install -r requirements/development.txt
+1. Install Node dependencies

+        npm install
+1. Bootstrap the database.

+        python manage.py migrate
+1. Create a super user.

+        python manage.py createsuperuser
+1. Run the server!

+        gulp

+The Timestrap application should now be running at [http://localhost:8000](http://localhost:8000).
+Gulp will automatically recognize and recompile changes to any static files, allowing quick modification and review without starting and stopping the application.

+## Further Reading

+For additional documentation on [configuration options](RTD), [installing requirements](RTD), [testing](RTD) and more, please see [https://timestrap.readthedocs.io/](https://timestrap.readthedocs.io/).

 :construction: :construction: :construction: :construction: :construction:

 **Everything below could be moved to the more extensive RTD, with the exception